Dimension reduction for semidefinite programs via Jordan algebras

-where the equations \eqref{eq:affinter} are implied by Condition~\ref{cond:CI}.
-It turns out these restrictions form a primal-dual pair viewing $\mathcal{S}$ as the ambient space.
-This and other basic properties of these restrictions---which are elementary to show---follow: \begin{prop} Suppose $P_{\mathcal{S}} : \mathbb{S}^n \rightarrow \mathbb{S}^n$ satisfies the condition of Constraint Set Invariance (Condition~\ref{cond:CI}).
-Then, treating the subspace $\mathcal{S}$ as the ambient space, the pair of optimization problems
+We've seen that intersecting the primal and dual feasible with $\mathcal{S}$ does not change the primal and dual optimal value if $P_{\mathcal{S}}$ satisfies the Constraint Set Invariance Conditions (Proposition~\ref{prop:optval}).
+Further, $\mathcal{S}$ contains solutions or infeasibility certificates for~\eqref{sdp:main} when such objects exists (Propositions~\ref{prop:optval}-\ref{prop:ray}).
+These facts allow us to solve~\eqref{sdp:main} by first restricting the primal and dual to $\mathcal{S}$.
+The following shows that these restrictions are a primal-dual pair if we view $\mathcal{S}$ as the ambient space. \begin{prop}[Duality and restrictions] Suppose that $P_{\mathcal{S}} : \mathbb{S}^n \rightarrow \mathbb{S}^n$ satisfies the Constraint Set Invariance Conditions (Definition~\ref{cond:CI}).
+Then, treating the range $\mathcal{S}$ as the ambient space, the pair of optimization problems

 is a primal-dual pair, i.e.,